 The best treatment for shoulder pain is Rest, Ice, Compression and Elevation.
 This can help to reduce inflammation and provide pain relief.

-As early you treat your shoulder, as more effective the recovery will be.
+2. The earlier you treat your shoulder, the more effective the recovery

 Often these injuries can be resolved without surgery.
 The goals for most shoulder injuries are to decrease inflammation, alleviate pain, strengthen muscles and improve range of motion.
 As earlier, you seek out professional help, more help and relief you can get.

-Exercise can help but also hurt your shoulders.
+3. Exercise can help but also hinder your shoulder recovery

 To keep Shoulders healthy and injury-free, it is important to maintain stretching and strengthening exercises on regular basis.
 However, it is important to focus on your technique of shoulder exercises because improper techniques may lead to strains and weakness of the shoulders.
 Inappropriate weight or movement of the shoulder may strain muscles supporting shoulders such as rotator cuffs, deltoid muscle or biceps tendon.
 Occasionally, the bad technique can damage the joint capsule or tear the labrum that requires longer rehabilitation.